Bayesian-LoRA: LoRA based Parameter Efficient Fine-Tuning using Optimal Quantization levels and Rank Values trough Differentiable Bayesian Gates: Additional Results

 \section{Additional Results}

 Table \ref{tab:2} illustrates how B-LoRA amount of BOPs varies across every GLUE dataset.
-As expected, datasets, showing the highest levels of quantizations, presented in Fig. \ref{fig:quant_distr}, have the lowest amount of BOPs.
+As expected, datasets showing the highest levels of quantizations, shown on Fig. \ref{fig:quant_distr}, presents the lowest amount of BOPs.